vinaykumarchella/Priam/backups.md

 ## SNS Notifications
 Priam can send SNS Notifications, pre and post upload of any file to S3.
 This allows a cleaner integration with external service depending on backups which are about to be uploaded.

+## Async Uploads
+Priam allows user to configure if they wish to do parallel uploads to remote file system for snapshots and incrementals.
+Doing parallel uploads makes your backup faster but may use the bandwidth of the instance and thus starve Cassandra.
+Bandwidth used by backups can be controlled by `throttling` them.
+This should be carefully reviewed based on your instance capabilities.

+Priam by default does NOT allow async uploads, though our suggestion is to enable them on few instances and see the performance and then tune.
+In our internal testing, we have hardly found Cassandra to be starved by bandwidth usage (even during peak).

-### Configuration
+## Configuration
 1. **_priam.s3.bucket_**: This is the default S3 location where all backup files will be uploaded to.
 E.g. ```s3_bucket_region```.
 Default: ```cassandra-archive```
 2. **_priam.upload.throttle_**: This allows backup/incremental's to be throttled so they don't end up taking all the bandwidth from Cassandra.
 Note: try to schedule full snapshot during off-peak time.
 Tweak this only if required else your snapshot would starve.
 Default: ```MAX_INT_VALUE```.
-1. **_priam.backup.notification.topic.arn_**: Amazon Resource Name for the SNS service where notifications need to be sent.
+3. **_priam.backup.notification.topic.arn_**: Amazon Resource Name for the SNS service where notifications need to be sent.
 This assumes that all the topics are created and the instance has permission to send SNS messages.
 Disabled if the value is null or empty.
 Default: ```None```.
 4. **_priam.backup.chunksizemb_**: Size of the file in MB above which Priam will try to use multi-part uploads.
 Note that chunk size of the file being uploaded is as defined by user only if total parts to be uploaded (based on file size) will not exceed 10000 (max limit from AWS).
 If file is bigger than 10000 * configured chunk size, Priam will adjust the chunk size to ensure it can upload the file.
 Default: _10 MB_
+5. **_priam.backup.queue.size_**: Queue size to be used for backup uploads.
+Note that once queue is full, we would wait for `priam.upload.timeout` to add any new item before declining the request and throwing exception.
+Default: 100,000.
+6. **_priam.backup.threads_**: The number of backup threads to be used to upload files to S3.
+Default: ```2```
+7. **_priam.upload.timeout_**: Uploads are scheduled in `priam.backup.queue.size`.
+If queue is full then we wait for this time for the queue to have an entry available for queueing the current task.
+Default: 2 minutes.

 # Snapshot or complete backup
 Priam leverages Cassandra's snapshot feature to have an eventually consistent backup.
 Cassandra's snapshot feature flushes data to disk and hard links all SSTable files into a snapshot directory.
 These files are then picked up by Priam and uploaded to S3.
 Although snapshotting across the cluster is not guaranteed to produce a consistent backup of the cluster, consistency is resumed upon restore by Cassandra and running repairs.